Zenika/zenika-career-paths-framework/paths/architecture.md

 ### Platform-scale Architect

 Platform-scale Architects are builders of frames for units integration.
-They facilitate the assembly of heterogenous units with different needs towards a clearly sought outcome.
+They facilitate the assembly of heterogeneous units with different needs towards a clearly sought outcome.

 Platform-scale Architects usually have 5+ years of experience in building systems.
 They also showcase the following:
-- Knowledgeable on the different stakes involved by the sought outcome
+- Knowledgeable on the different aspects involved by the sought outcome
 - Good system thinking
 - Ability to formalize architecture decisions and clarify their implications
 - Good written and oral communication skills